-Goldsland Farm signs up to host UK's first sida-based agroforestry trial
+Goldsland Farm to host UK's first Sida-based agroforestry trial

 UK retailers are increasing their commitments to environmental sustainability targets and reducing their Carbon footprint.
 This is now requiring many dairy farms to utilise alternative protein sources to soya, while maintaining cow performance and health.

 With major retailers such as Marks & Spencer and Waitrose eliminating soya from their milk-supply pools - and with an estimated 250,000 tonnes of soya used in dairy feeds in the UK - this requirement is likely to be followed by other retailers and processors in 2021.

 Carbon dioxide (CO2e) per hectare annually (1).

 Over its 30yr lifespan, a single hectare of Sida hermaphrodita will produce up to 2,000 tonnes of green biomass.
 If that biomass was used to replace soya as animal-feed then it could save up to 33,000 tonnes of CO2e from our overseas land footprint (2).